UoB-HPC/SimEng/docs/sphinx/developer/arch/supported/riscv.rst

 .. image:: ../../../assets/instruction_groups_RISCV.png
   :alt: RISC-V instruction groups

 The above diagram follows the same structure as :ref:`AArch64 instruction groups <aarch64-instruction-groups>`.
 Each level of the diagram represents a different scope of instructions supported, the primary/top-level encapsulates the most instructions whilst the tertiary/bottom-level the least.
-Each of the above levels is combined through the _ character, working from the top level of the diagram to the bottom.
+Each of the above levels is combined through the ``_`` character, working from the top level of the diagram to the bottom.
 Lower levels are not required if a larger set of instructions is desired.
-For example the instruction group INT is valid and would encapsulate all instructions that perform integer operations, while INT_MUL is also valid but would only encapsulate the 5 multiply instructions.
+For example the instruction group ``INT`` is valid and would encapsulate all instructions that perform integer operations, while ``INT_MUL`` is also valid but would only encapsulate the 5 multiply instructions.

 This hierarchy-based naming convention has been chosen to provide the user with greater control over the number of instructions grouped under one name, whilst also remaining intuitive.
 A variety of combinations/instruction scopes can be defined through this method and only uses a small set of easily interpreted operation descriptions.

-If the supplied instruction groups don't provide a small enough scope, a Capstone opcode can be used instead (found in SimEng/build/_deps/capstone-lib-src/arch/RISCV/RISCVGenInstrInfo.inc) with the format ~{CAPSTONE_OPCODE}.
+If the supplied instruction groups don't provide a small enough scope, a Capstone opcode can be used instead (found in ``SimEng/build/_deps/capstone-lib-src/arch/RISCV/RISCVGenInstrInfo.inc``) with the ``format ~{CAPSTONE_OPCODE}``.

 .. _riscv-adding-instructions: